 Empire will not discriminate against any applicant for participation in its programs or provider network(s) on the basis of race, gender, color, creed, religion, national origin, ancestry, sexual orientation, age, veteran, or marital status or any unlawful basis not specifically mentioned herein.
-Additionally, Empire will not discriminate against any applicant on the basis of the risk of population they serve or against those who specialize in the treatment of costly conditions.
+Additionally, the company will not discriminate against any applicant on the basis of the risk of population they serve or against those who specialize in the treatment of costly conditions.
 Other than gender and language capabilities which are provided to the members to meet their needs and preferences, this information is not required in the credentialing and recredentialing process.
 Determinations as to which practitioners and providers require additional individual review by the Credentials Committee are made according to predetermined criteria related to professional conduct and competence.
 Credentials Committee decisions are based on issues of professional conduct and competence as reported and verified through the credentialing process.
 Empire will audit credentialing files annually to identify discriminatory practices in the selection of practitioners.
-In the event, discriminatory practices are identified through an audit or through other means, Empire will take appropriate action(s) to track and eliminate those practices.
+Should discriminatory practices be identified through audit or through other means, the company will take appropriate action(s) to track and eliminate those practices.